-An unique Welo Digit Pattern Opal carving with green-blue-violet fire set against semi transparent yellowish body.
+Ethiopian Opal carving with green-blue-violet fire set against a semi-transparent, yellowish body.
 Named after its central kite-shaped facet, this stone was carefully sculptured into its elegant form that makes it truly one of a kind.
 The play of colour of this opal shows some nice digit and plume like patterns dancing restlessly across its face.
-This Welo would be great addition to your collection or would make a nice jewel if set in a right design.
-While we strive to keep our photography as faithful to the reality as possible, this stone has a bit more green while in hand, its blue just seems to show more to the camera lense.
-Digit Pattern Opal otherwise known as Honeycomb Pattern Opal is a speciality of Ethiopian deposits, unique to this region and as a rarity it is valuable to the collectors.
+This opal would be a great addition to your collection or equally good to make a large original jewel.
+While we strive to keep our photography as faithful to the reality as possible, this stone has a bit more green while in hand, its blue hue seems to show more to the camera lens.
+Digit pattern you can see in this gem, otherwise known as honeycomb pattern is a speciality of Ethiopian deposits.
+Rarely seen in an opal from outside of this region and valuable to the collectors.

 1 in stock

-Opal has amorphous structure and its hardness varies between 5 and 6.5 on a Moh’s Scale.
-While wearing opal you should generally avoid, hard knocks, abrasion, immersion in liquids other than water ( household chemicals, oils etc.).
-To clean your opal it’s best to use wet cloth or gently clean it under running water, you should avoid ultrasonic cleaners.
+Opals hardness varies between 5 and 6.5 on a Mohs Scale.
+While wearing opal you should generally avoid impacts, abrasion and immersion in liquids other than water ( household chemicals, oils, etc.).
+To clean your opal, it’s best to use a wet cloth or gently clean it under the running water.
+You should avoid ultrasonic cleaners.